YSRCP sweeps Zilla, Mandal Parishad polls in Andhra Pradesh

 The ruling party also swept the Kuppam Assembly constituency, from where Naidu elected is.
 Out of four ZPTC in Kuppam, the YSRCP won all the seats by registering a winning margin of 62,297 votes.
 The YSRCP bagged 84,160 votes and the TDP could get 21,863 votes only.

 The TDP tasted defeat in village panchayat elections also which was conducted in February 2021.
 There are 89 panchayats in the Kuppam assembly constituency, ruling YSRCP won 75 and the TDP is confined to 14.
-As YSRCP is being seated on all the local bodies in Kuppam, the YSRCP is aiming to assembly segment in the next state polls.
+As YSRCP is being seated on all the local bodies in Kuppam, the party is aiming to win the assembly segment in the next state polls.

 In ZPTC, the TDP won six constituencies; Pawan Kalyan-led Jana Sena Party (JSP) won two segments; CPI, CPM and independents registered victory in one constituency each.
 Meanwhile, as many as 126 candidates were elected unanimously.